 This is a catch-up hearing by the House Subcommittee on Highways and Transit.
 As a unit of the House Transportation and Infrastructure Committee, the subcommittee has direct jurisdiction over FMCSA, but the first congressional action on CSA came from the House Small Business Committee last July.

-chaired by Rep. Sam Graves, R-Mo., shipper and owner-operator interests held forth on the same CSA issues that are on the table today.
+At that hearing, chaired by Rep. Sam Graves, R-Mo., shipper and owner-operator interests held forth on the same CSA issues that are on the table today.

 Among the top items was the matter of crash accountability, which no doubt will be at the center of attention today, as well.